flisk/my3status/README.md

 This is a modest C program that serves as my [sway](https://github.com/swaywm/sway) status line generator, written for fun and C practice.
-Among its features are:

-  * PulseAudio volume level/mute state
+It currently displays:

+  * Used disk space
   * System load and uptime
-  * Used disk space
+  * Battery level and estimated remaining charge/discharge time
+  * Date and time

+Not yet implemented:

   * WiFi status
-  * Battery level and estimated time remaining
-  * Date and time
+  * PulseAudio volume level/mute state